zalenix/portaldocs/portal-sdk/generated/portalfx-telemetry-getting-started.md

 If you are unable to find a group to join within the table, you may need to create a new group.
 First confirm that with your colleagues, there may be a group that is named non-intuitively.

-If there is still no group you can join you will need to create a new group.
+If there is still no group, you can join you will need to create a new group.
 To do that please follow documentation on [http://aka.ms/standardaccess](http://aka.ms/standardaccess).
 Look for the link named 'Azure RBAC Getting Started Guide'.